 Another example is an AI-based system that takes individual patient data into account when a doctor is prescribing medication—including other current medications the patient is taking and any allergies the patient may have.
 While less personalized systems might greenlight the prescription of a specific medication for a patient’s condition, the AI-based system would flag any potential problems based on specific, personal data.

 Will Healthcare AI Eliminate the Need for Human Healthcare Providers?

 It’s unlikely that AI will ever completely replace human caregivers—but the world is already benefiting greatly from the use of this technology in healthcare.

-In 2018, then-British Prime Minister Theresa May pledged to invest substantially in healthcare AI to detect cancer in its earliest stages.
-The technologies she prioritized are estimated to potentially save 22,000 lives annually by 2033.
+In 2018, then-British Prime Minister Theresa May pledged to invest substantially in healthcare AI to detect cancer in its earliest stages and there have been very promising studies recently released around this potential.

 Continuing to invest in healthcare AI that enables caregivers to work more efficiently to produce faster and more accurate results will allow the medical field to evolve.
 As AI technology advances, it will undoubtedly continue to save lives, improve outcomes and quality of care, and decrease costs.